alvin-in/PyCropYieldPrediction-withTransfer/README.md

 The [Earth Engine Task Manager](https://code.earthengine.google.com/tasks) shows your ongoing tasks.
 This may take longer.
 Once all the data has been exported to your Google Drive, you can drag the folders `crop_yield-data_image`, `crop_yield-data_mask` and
 `crop_yield-data_temperature` into your local data folder ([Google Drive Desktop](https://www.google.com/intl/en/drive/download/) is recommended, otherwise the data will be downloaded in a lot of ZIP files).
+The yield data can be downloaded from the [USDA](https://quickstats.nass.usda.gov/).
+Examples of the format can be found in the data directory.

 ### (Optional) Data Cleansing
-Our cleaned data are given in the data folder.
 If you want to use our data cleansing (>2000 cropland pixel) on your own data, you have to run
   ```sh
   python run.py data_cleansing
   ```